Fact Sheet 6c:

 Do I have a right to free credit scores?

-However, rules adopted by the Federal Reserve Board and the FTC give consumers the right, in some cases, to receive credit scores when applying for credit or a notice that credit has been approved but that the consumer did not receive the most favorable credit terms because of the credit score.
-Called “risk based pricing” notices, the notices are required by FACTA.
-These “risk based pricing rules” are explained in the FRB’s publication: www.federalreserve.gov/consumerinfo/wyntk_notices.htm
+Generally, no. However, rules adopted by the Federal Reserve Board and the FTC give consumers the right, in some cases, to receive credit scores when applying for credit or a notice that credit has been approved but that the consumer did not receive the most favorable credit terms because of the credit score.
+Called “risk based pricing” notices, the notices are required under the FCRA.

 Will I know how the credit bureau arrived at this score?